U.S. Marijuana Party

-The United States Marijuana Party (officially the U.S. Marijuana Party) is a cannabis political party in the United States founded in 2002 by Loretta Nall specifically to end the war on drugs and to legalize cannabis.
+The U.S. Marijuana Party is a cannabis political party in the United States founded in 2002 by Loretta Nall specifically to end the war on drugs and to legalize cannabis.
 Their policies also include other socially libertarian positions.
 U.S. Marijuana Party candidates in Vermont have run campaigns as recently as 2016.
 The party has had local chapters in several other states, and has been affiliated with international cannabis political parties.